Ferrand's pushouts for algebraic spaces: Affine Ferrand pushouts

 Set $I_n:=x^{-n}yA$, and note that $I=\cup I_n$ is not finitely generated as an ideal of $A$ because $I_n\varsubsetneq I_{n+1}$ for any $n$.
 In particular, $A'=A/I=B$ is finitely generated but not finitely presented over $A$, while $A'_n=A/I_n$ are finitely presented.
 Note that the $B$-module $B'_n:=A'_n\otimes_AB=B$, the $C$-module $C'_n:=A'_n\otimes_AC=C/I_nC=C/I=K$, and the $K$-module $K'_n=A'_n\otimes_AK=K$ are finitely presented and independent of $n$.
 In particular, $B'_n\times_{K'_n}C'_n=B'_n=A'$, and we obtain the following pathologies: $\phi_*$ takes the finitely presented $\calO_\calP$-module $(K'_n;B'_n,C'_n)$ to the non-finitely presented $A$-module $A'$, and the natural homomorphism $A'_n\to\phi_*\phi^*(A'_n)=A'$ is not injective. \end{exam}

 On the positive side, we have the following list of properties respected by $\phi_*$:

-\begin{prop} Let $\phi\:\calP\to X$ be as above, and let $(\dag)$ be one of the following properties of quasi-coherent modules (resp. algebras): (i) flat, (ii) finitely generated, (iii) flat and finitely presented.
-Then, both $\phi_*$ and $\phi^*$ preserve $(\dag)$. \end{prop} \begin{proof} Reduction to the absolute case $S=\Spec(\bfZ)$ is similar to that in the proof of Proposition~\ref{ferprop}: we choose an affine presentation $S_0\to S$, and use descent.
-So, we omit the details.

-Consider now the absolute case.
-We may assume that $X$, $Y$, $Z$, and $T$ are as in \S\ref{ferdefsec}.
-Then the assertion about modules is proved by Ferrand in \cite[Theorem~2.2(iv)]{Fer}] (we use that a flat finitely presented module is nothing but a projective module of finite type).
+\begin{prop} Let $\phi\:\calP\to X$ be as in \S\ref{phisec}, and let $(\dag)$ be one of the following properties of quasi-coherent modules (resp. algebras): (i) flat, (ii) finitely generated, (iii) flat and finitely presented.
+Then, both $\phi_*$ and $\phi^*$ preserve $(\dag)$. \end{prop} \begin{proof} For modules, the assertion was proved by Ferrand \cite[Theorem~2.2(iv)]{Fer}] (one uses the fact that a flat finitely presented module is nothing but a projective module of finite type).
 Obviously, this also covers (i) for algebras.